 The story of King George VI of the United Kingdom of Great Britain and Northern Ireland, his impromptu ascension to the throne and the speech therapist who helped the unsure monarch become worthy of it.

-On September, 11th 2001, two American Airlines and two United Airlines domestic U.S. flights are hijacked by terrorists.
-After the collision of two planes against the World Trade Center and one against the Pentagon, the passengers and crew of United Flight 93 decide to struggle against the four terrorist to take back the control of the airplane.
+On September 11, 2001, two American Airlines and two United Airlines domestic U.S. flights are hijacked by terrorists.
+After the collision of two planes against the World Trade Center and one against the Pentagon, the passengers and crew of United Flight 93 decide to struggle against the four terrorists to take back the control of the airplane.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 The Iraqi-born (but London-based) actor Lewis Alsamari, who plays the lead hijacker in the film, was denied a visa by US immigration authorities when he applied to visit New York City to attend the premiere, despite having already been granted asylum in the United Kingdom since the 1990s.
 The reason given was that he had once been a conscripted member of the Iraqi army - although this was also the grounds for his refugee status after his desertion in 1993.
 See more »

 When showing the Surface Movement Radar (SMR) at Newark, the aircraft is labelled as UA93 which is the IATA code for United.
 Air Traffic Control uses the ICAO codes and therefore the correct label for the flight should be UAL93.
 The correct code is shown in all the scenes at Boston and New York centers.
 See more »

 Horrifying to go through it, but I think that this is a very important film for generations to come